shamilkhedgikar/shamilkhedgikar.github.io/src/content/projects/Graduate-Design-Portfolio.md

   - language: GIS
     tools:
       - ArcGIS Pro, ArcMap, QGIS
+  - language: Programming
+    tools:
+      - Python, R
 ---
 Work completed during internships and coursework at Cornell University and the School of Planning and Architecture Delhi.
+Details available on request.